dwyl/hapi-error/README.md

 > ***Note***: *super basic error page example is just what we came up with in a few minutes, you have full control over what your error page looks like, so use your imagination*!

-> ***Note***: if the client expects a JSON response simply define that in the `headers.accept` and it will still receive the JSON erro messages.
+> ***Note***: if the client expects a JSON response simply define that in the `headers.accept` and it will still receive the JSON error messages.

 ## *How*?